Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 (Note: The *user* variable isn't currently used in this build, and is intended for exporting specific user's speedruns)

 Here you can modify the game, the category, and any query you wish to apply.
-This is where a little bit of research and knowladge come in.
-Locate your speedrun on the speedrun.com website, and find the game's ID.
+This is where a little bit of research and knowledge come in.
+Locate your speedrun leaderboard on the speedrun.com website, and find the game's ID.
 This is in the URL.
 Here I have *SMO* for Super Mario Odyssey, or, https://www.speedrun.com/smo.

 Similary, you need to find the category ID by doing a similar method.
 Once on the website, click on the category and find it in the URL.
 For example:
 * https://www.speedrun.com/smo#Any	-> category = 'any'